polymer-dart/html5_demo/README.md

 ## Caveats

 Tested only for `chrome`.
-Firefox should work apart from some support for html import that's still missing.
+Firefox and other browsers should work if the right polyfills are added